kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### 📚 Documentation & Writing

-**Glow's gentle guidance**: *"Words have power, and your words can help others understand complex concepts in beautiful, accessible ways."*
+**Trish's creative guidance**: *"Words have power, and your words can help others understand complex concepts in beautiful, accessible ways.
+Let's make the documentation absolutely gorgeous!"*

 - **Write tutorials** that explain technical concepts in simple terms
 - **Create user guides** that help people get started